Romonaga/rpiLightSystem/README.md

 Features.
 * Customizable Lightshows (done)
 * Led Matrix Support (done) (Yes you can do a LED Wall with this!)
+* Support For led board 2121SMD These are well known, and many know them by Adfruit.
+(Done!), now larger boards more affordable can be used!.
 * User Drawn Pixal Art Support (done) (PITA)
 * Save and Edit Matrix Art.
 (Done).
 * Load JPG/PNG into matrix (done).